-If there is another robot already in this position, the robot should be replaced at a nearby location along the sideline.
+If there is another robot already in this position, the robot should be replaced at a nearby location along the sidelinetouchline.
 When finding a nearby location, locations away from the ball should be preferred, but they must still be in the robot's own half, so that the symmetry of the field can be resolved by the robot's localization system.

-With approximately 5 seconds 5 s left before the penalty ends, the robot should be turned to face towards the opposite sideline.
+With approximately 5s left before the penalty ends, the robot should be turned to face towards the opposite sideline touchline.

-When the robot is on the field again, the operator of the GameController will send the playing signal to it.
-If the wireless is not working, the assistant referee who placed the robotback on the fieldhas to bring it into the playing state again
+When the robot is on the field again, the operator of the GameController will send the playing playing signal to it.